-March 19, 2018 Ruling No. 2018-4693 Page 3 correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.4 In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the agency's third resolution step response, as required by the grievance procedure.5 Moreover, the agency notified the grievant of his noncompliance and the grievant has not advanced or concluded his grievance.
+January 15, 2019 Ruling No. 2019-4836 Page 3 the noncomplying party on any qualifiable issue.
+When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.
+In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the agency's third resolution step response, as required by the grievance procedure.
+Moreover, the agency notified the grievant of his noncompliance and he has not advanced or concluded his grievance.
 As the grievant has apparently failed to advance or conclude his grievance in a timely manner, he has failed to comply with the grievance procedure.
 EEDR therefore orders the grievant to correct his noncompliance within ten workdays of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the grievance or request qualification of his grievance for a hearing from the agency head.
 If he does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EEDR's rulings on matters of compliance are final and nonappealable.6 Of the L Christopher M. Grab Director Office of Equal Employment and Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
+EEDR's rulings on matters of compliance are final and nonappealable.
+Christopher M. Grab The the So Director Office of Equal Employment and Dispute Resolution &lt;sup>5 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EEDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
-However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
-5 See Grievance Procedure Manual § 3.3.
+However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected. &lt;sup>6 See Grievance Procedure Manual § 3.3. &lt;sup>7 See Va.

-6 See Va.
 Code §§ 2.2-1202.1(5), 2.2-3003(G).